Football Manager is one of the most popular virtual reality sports games in the world.

 HOW MUCH WILL FM 18 COST?

-However, fans who pre-order the game before Monday, October 9 and have FM 17 in their Steam library will get 25% off through either Steam or the SEGA Store.
+However, fans who pre-ordered the game before Monday, October 9 and had FM 17 in their Steam library were able to get 25% off through either Steam or the SEGA Store.

 Fans who pre-purchase #FM18 before Oct 9th and have #FM17 in their Steam library will nab a 25% 'signing bonus' - https://t.co/s36kzL7WeA pic.twitter.com/P8KAVy4dbe — Football Manager (@FootballManager) August 15, 2017